 - Spiritual Awareness - The Spiritual Awareness group meets Thursdays in the chapel from 10 – 11 am.
 Members circle around to share and listen to each others’ “faith story” and how they see God working in their lives, most especially in the week that has passed.
 Meetings begin and end with prayer.
 Each person may share if they wish.
 Sometimes we […]

 - Ushers - St. Martin’s ushers greet worshipers, assist with seating, take a head count, bring the bread and wine to the table, guide people to Holy Communion, and provide other in-service hospitality during worship.
 Get involved: Anyone interested in taking part in this ministry would be very welcome!
 Please speak with Rex or Kerry Angle if you would like […]

 - Worship Ministry - Our Worship Ministry members faithfully read scripture and prayers and offer wine at Communion during our worship.
 Other members, Lay Eucharistic Visitors, take Communion to members who are unable to come to church.
-Anyone who feels called to serve in worship should contact Deacon Henry Penner at email@example.com to be a reader or chalice minister, or Phyllis Bess at firstname.lastname@example.org to be a Lay Eucharistic Visitor.
+Anyone who feels called to serve in worship should contact Jim Bedell at email@example.com to be a reader or chalice minister, or Phyllis Bess at firstname.lastname@example.org to be a Lay Eucharistic Visitor.

 - Youth Group (Episcopal Youth Community or EYC) - Our youth group at St. Martin’s is also known by the name Episcopal Youth Community (EYC), which is a traditional name for youth groups at Episcopal churches.
-EYC invites youth in 6th – 12th grades for outreach & mission work, spiritual formation & fellowship.
-A “study break” featuring snacks, devotions, faith formation & fellowship is held […]
+EYC invites youth in 7th – 12th grades for outreach & mission work, spiritual formation & fellowship.
+During the school year, teens enjoy a “study break” with snacks, devotions, […]